tbranyen/diffhtml/packages/transform-tagged-diffhtml/README.md

 ### Specifying options

+You can override three identifiers that are used within the transform:

 - **tagName** - The tagged template function name default is `html`.
 - **createElement** - The create element function default is `diff.createElement`
 - **createAttribute** - The create attribute function default is `diff.createAttribute`